-Some people think a guitar that’s been “played in” sounds quite different from a new one.
+Some people think a guitar that’s been “broken in” sounds quite different from a new one.
 Somehow the accumulated vibrations affect the wood itself, making it sound “more open”, warmer, brighter, louder, or just plain better.

 The Guitar Vibrator Tool